University Data Center Facilities

-In managing the IT enterprise and maintaining the infrastructure, NUIT ensures that high-quality information technology services are available to all administrative, academic, research, and high performance computing systems, along with important parts of the Science, Technology, and Research Transit Access Point (StarLight), an interconnection facility for global research networks.
+In managing the IT enterprise and maintaining the infrastructure, Northwestern IT ensures that high-quality information technology services are available to all administrative, academic, research, and high performance computing systems, along with important parts of the Science, Technology, and Research Transit Access Point (StarLight), an interconnection facility for global research networks.
+Additionally, Cloud Computing Services are offered for University schools, departments, and business units who wish to self-manage their virtual data center resources within a fee-based private cloud model.

 The Data Center facility benefits: